makerplane/canfix-spec/src/framedef.rst

    :file: tables/alarmframe.csv
    :header-rows: 1

-If the identifier is in the High Priority Node Alarm Group (identifiers 1-255), The Node Alarm Frame is sent 03
+If the identifier of a received frame is in the *High Priority Node Alarm Group* (identifiers 1-255), then we have received a Node Alarm from the node whose ID matches the frame identifier itself.

-The first two bytes represent a 16 bit identifier for alarm codes.
-The rest are six bytes of data that can be communicated with each of these alarm codes if needed.
+The first two bytes represent a 16 bit identifier for alarm code.
 The meaning of these alarm codes is not given by this specification.
+The remaining six bytes of data may be used to further describe the alarm.
+These are also not defined by this specification.

-The sending node is inferred by the actual CAN identifier on which, the message was sent.
+These are the highest priority messages on the network.
+Care should be taken to ensure that these messages are not allowed to saturate the network.
+Think of these alarms as real time notifications that need to arrive at the destination node within a few milliseconds.
+Perhaps to coordinate the fail-over of a redundant fly by wire servo or some other electronic failure.
+If the goal is to annunciate a low pressure or a high temperature to the pilot, these are NOT the messages to use.

 Normal Data Field Format
 ------------------------